Updated May 25, 2025.

 What Do Dashers Say?

-Other Dashers cite the additional cons as outside costs, like paying to street park, schedules booking up, and wonky delivery times.
-Again, these are all factors to take into consideration before signing up to be a Dasher.
+Other Dashers mention additional cons like paying for parking, busy schedules filling up, or unpredictable delivery times.
+These are all factors to consider before signing up.

-Other Dashers on Glassdoor think that the app is easier to use versus similar driver apps, and cite the convenient, flexible schedules as common pros.
+On the plus side, reviewers on Glassdoor often say the app is easier to use compared to similar delivery apps, and they cite the convenient, flexible schedule as a major perk.

-There are also apparently catering opportunities (perhaps 2- 3 per day) that “can net half or one-third of my day’s pay.”
+There are also occasional catering opportunities (perhaps 2–3 per day) that “can net half or one-third of my day’s pay.”
 Not too shabby.

 I did get a chance to chat with a person who delivers for DoorDash to get the DoorDash pros and cons straight from the source if you're interested!